 - sustainably with creation.

 We propose that the Parishes of St Margaret Clitherow and St Edmund Arrowsmith now put in place strategies to work together to achieve this award for the Leigh Deanery and become the first Deanery to do this.
 Many of the schools have already expressed interest and so we are now looking for people who are prepared to champion this sustainable approach in their church communities.
-If you would like to be involved, please let one of the priests know and/or come along to a preliminary meeting at St Ambrose Hall on Thursday February 9th 2016 to gauge initial interest in this proposal.
+A preliminary meeting was held at St Ambrose Hall on Thursday February 9th 2016 to gauge initial interest in this proposal.
 Since then various activities and initiatives have taken place throughout the Deanery to realise this goal.